 Is the document legally binding?

-A legally binding agreement will not always take the form of a standard agreement or contract, but could be in a letter form for example.
-If staff are in doubt as to whether a particular document has the potential to bind the University legally, they should check with the Legal Office prior to proceeding.
+A legally binding agreement will not always take the form of a standard agreement or contract, but could be in the form of a letter for example.
+If staff are in doubt whether a particular document has the potential to legally bind the University, they should check with the Legal Office prior to proceeding.

 Are further approvals required?